Skip to main content

 The information is based on Department for Education pupil level absence data collected via the school census.

-Local authority-level absence data is based on the previous academic year and for the most recent week about which we hold data.
-Additional cumulative data for the current academic year to date will be included when available.
+Local authority-level absence data is based on the previous academic year and the current academic year up to and including the most recent week about which we hold data, which is also displayed separately.
 The chart shows when the local authority percentage for absence was in the highest or lowest 20% for all local authorities.

 The information is based on pupil level daily attendance data submitted by schools to the Department for Education.